Salih04/Movie_Recommendation_System/movie_recommendation_system/README.md

 ## Python Version
 Uses libraries like pandas, sys, and scikit-learn.
-Provides functionality for data preprocessing, similarity computation, and recommendation generation using collaborative filtering.
+Provides functionality for data preprocessing, similarity computation, and recommendation generation using **content-based filtering**.

 ## C++ Version
 Implements efficient algorithms for movie recommendation.